Claremont School of Theology: History

 In 2015 CST disputed its 1957 agreement with the Claremont Colleges (TCC) that stated that if CST ever sold its Claremont campus, TCC would have the opportunity to purchase the property for pennies on the dollar.
-Based on an early 1980's California law, CST believed this 1957 restriction was no longer applicable while TCC insisted it remained valid.
+Based on an early 1980s California law, CST believed this 1957 restriction was no longer applicable while TCC insisted it remained valid.
 Both parties entered litigation and in December 2023, CST and TCC completed arbitration.

 Before the arbitration was completed, CST began negotiations in 2017 to merge with Willamette University in Salem, Oregon.
 After signing a memorandum of understanding in May 2019, the school began planning the move to Willamette in July 2020.
 However, due to the ongoing litigation with TCC, CST was not able to move and in 2021 decided to "maintain its presence in Southern California with its main campus located in Claremont, while also retaining a partnership in Salem with Willamette".

 Responding to the increased demand for online education the school announced in 2023 that it would increase its online and hybrid offerings, and move from its 16-acre Claremont location to a more sustainable Los Angeles campus.
 The school is now on the campus of the Westwood United Methodist Church.

 CST was the original home for the Center for Process Studies (CPS).
 In 2023 the CST Board of Trustees approved a proposal that enabled CPS to establish itself as an independent 501(c)(3) nonprofit, with joint faculty with CST.
 The CPS promotes a "relational approach" found in process thought, specifically process theology.